tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

   * Each path_challenge SHOULD go into different transport packets.
   * Each path_challenge MUST have different unpredictable data.
-* The initiator MAY use padding using the record padding mechanism available in DTLS 1.3, and 1.2 when CID is enabled on its sending direction) up to the anti-amplification limit to probe if the PMTU for the new path is still acceptable.
+* The initiator MAY use padding using the record padding mechanism available in DTLS 1.3 (and in DTLS 1.2, when CID is enabled on its sending direction) up to the anti-amplification limit to probe if the PMTU for the new path is still acceptable.